gpasxalis/Guestbook-Project/README.md

 # Guestbook Project

 A simple commenting system.
-It requires having an account so you can sign in with your username.
+It requires an account so you can sign in with your username.

 #### Login page